getgauge/docs.gauge.org/execution.rst

     gauge run -n=4 specs

-Say you have 100 tests, which you have chosen to run across 4 streams/cores; lazy assignment will dynamically, during execution, assign the next spec in line to the stream that has completed it's previous execution and is waiting for more work.
+As an example, if there are 100 tests, which have to be run across 4 streams/cores; lazy assignment will dynamically assign the next spec in line to the stream that has completed it's previous execution and is waiting for more work.

 Lazy assignment of tests is the default behaviour.